eval/otarta/README.md

 - (ensure no CLJ_CONFIG and MAVEN_OPTS env variables are set - this to target ~/.m2)
 - ensure dependencies in pom.xml up to date
   - clj -Spom
+- ensure pom.xml with new version
+  - cp pom.xml{.template,}
-- bump version in pom.xml
+  - gsed -i 's/$RELEASE_VERSION/1.2.3/' pom.xml
 - make mvn-install
 - testdrive locally

 ### Deploy to Clojars

-- commit pom.xml to master
+- create (pre-)tag
 - push to CI